stevencombs/retrocombs.github.io/_posts/mega65/2022-08-13-hibernated1.md

 category: mega65
 ---

 During a 2022-08-07 live stream, I opened the first boxed software released for the MEGA65, PolyPlay's [Hibernated 1 - Director's Cut](https://www.polyplay.xyz/Hibernated-1-Directors-Cut-MEGA65_1) by Stefan Vogt.
 To see what's included in the box, watch the companion video below.
-After the livestream, it became apparent I should create a companion blog post that provides additional background.
-You will understand the rationale for my decision as you read.
+After the livestream, it became apparent I should create a companion blog post that provides background and a follow-up livestream to provide an example of game play.

 ![Box](https://www.polyplay.xyz/media/image/product/1668/lg/hibernated-1-directors-cut-mega65.jpg)